telerik/fiddler-everywhere-docs/get-started/quickstart-macos.md

 * First, you will go through the installation and configuration steps.
 * Next, you'll create a Fiddler account so that you can move on to effectively using the web-debugging tool.
+* Then, you will switch the default Light theme with the Dark one.
-* Finally, you will learn how to capture, inspect, and modify traffic.
+* Finally, you will see how to capture, inspect, and modify traffic.

 ## Prerequisites